navibyte/geospatial/dart/geodata/README.md

   );
   // Read features from "dutch_windmills" filtered by a place name.
   // (... code omitted ...)

-  // `itemsPaged` is used for paginated access on filtered queries
-  // (not demostrated here, see `itemsAllPaged` sample above about paggination)

   // samples above accessed feature collections (resuls with 0 to N features)
   // it's possible to access also a single specific feature item by ID